aarjunsrinivasan/A-Star-using-TurtleBot-ROS/README.md

 - Gazebo
 - Turtlebot3 Packages
 - Python Packages: Numpy, OpenCV-Python, Math, Queue

-## Libraries

--   math
--   rospy
--   numpy
--   time
--   matplotlib
--   heapq
--   argparse
--   geometry_msgs-Twist
--   std_msgs.msg-String

-- If you want to work on Ubuntu 16.04, you will need to install [ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu) by following the instructions given on referenced web-page.
-- If you want to work on Ubuntu 18.04, you will need to install [ROS Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu) by following the instructions given on referenced web-page.
-- We recommend installing the full-desktop version of ROS because it automatically installs the latest compatible version of Gazebo on your system.
-- If you wish to install Gazebo separately, then follow the instruction on the [Gazebo install page](http://gazebosim.org/tutorials?tut=install_ubuntu&cat=install).
 - Install Turtlebot-3 package and its dependencies:

 In your .bashrc file, include the following statements and source it.